thegengen/spritz-css/README.md

 - `order-2` will set `order: 2`
 - `order-first` will make the element first by setting `order: -999`; you should only use this once within a set of siblings
-- `order-first` will make the element last by setting `order: 999`; you should only use this once within a set of siblings
+- `order-last` will make the element last by setting `order: 999`; you should only use this once within a set of siblings

 ## Boxes